 Overview

 Carrickfergus Castle dominates the waterfront of the historic town of Carrickfergus, sitting on a rocky promontory that once jutted out into Belfast Lough.
 The four‑storey Norman keep, surrounded by a high curtain wall, offers sweeping sea‑views and a palpable sense of medieval power.
-Today the castle is a state‑care historic monument, managed by the Department for Communities, and it welcomes visitors year‑round with free daily guided tours, interactive exhibits, and a range of family‑focused activities.
+Today the castle is a state‑care historic monument, managed by the Department for Communities, and it welcomes visitors year‑round with guided tours included in the admission price, interactive exhibits, and a range of family‑focused activities.

 History